Into the Wild (film): Soundtrack

-Aftermath
+Preserving the bus

 The abandoned and decaying bus on the Stampede Trail where McCandless died became a pilgrimage destination for fans.
 In the 1940s, a road crew had taken the bus to a remote trail in Denali Borough, Alaska, 30 miles (50 km) from the nearest town, according to Denali Borough Mayor Clay Walker.
 Visitors had to cross the dangerous Teklanika River.
 In 2010, a Swiss woman drowned.
-In 2019, a newlywed Belarusian woman drowned in the swollen river on her way to the site.
-Five Italians were rescued in February 2020, with one suffering from severe frostbite, and a stranded Brazilian was rescued in April 2020.
-In total, 15 search and rescue operations for visitors were carried out between 2009 and 2017.

 On June 18, 2020, the bus was removed due to public safety concerns.
 It was air-lifted by a US Army Chinook helicopter to an undisclosed location pending a decision about its final destination.
-On September 24, 2020, the Museum of The North at the University of Alaska (Fairbanks) announced that it had become the permanent home of Magic Bus 142, to be restored for an outdoor exhibit.
+The bus was later taken to the Museum of The North at the University of Alaska (Fairbanks), so it could be displayed in a permanent exhibit.
+Pat Druckenmiller, director of museum, told Outside magazine that the bus was a touchstone that "has the power to tell stories about Alaska, about its people, about its culture and natural history, that are all tied to it in many different ways.”

+The museum used a $500,000 federal grant and $40,000 in other donations to restore the bus, but the opening of exhibit was delayed because officials said more money was needed.
+They said in November 2025 that they needed $375,000 to complete the exhibit.